gessinger-hj/gepard/README.md

 ## Release 1-9-3 Webclient adapted to ReactJS (Mobile) and single page Apps

+The JavaScript Web-client is separated from gepard core to use it with mobile applications, standard single page web-applications and standalone environments like WebKit / Electron.
+For more information See [npm gebard-web](https://www.npmjs.com/package/gepard-web).

+The Java version of the gepard-client (Gepard.jar and Google's gson-2.3.1.jar) can be used seamlessly in any Android environment.
+No special wrapper-classes should be created because experience shows that nothing can be simpler than the gepard-api used directly.

 ## Release 1-9-2 Bugfix Release

 See [change log details](https://github.com/gessinger-hj/gepard/blob/master/CHANGELOG.md)